 - Water mass: the amount of fluid in your body

 - Fat mass: how much of your body is made up of fat

 - Steps taken: how many steps you’ve taken that day.
 You can receive this information if you’re also wearing a Withings/Nokia fitness watch like the Withings Steel HR

 - Heart rate: the scale will take your heart rate simply by you standing on the scale

 I wasn’t sure what I should be looking for as far as my BMI and Muscle Mass, but given that I work out every day, I thought one should be lower than the number I was given and the other should be higher.
 You can find a comparison chart for all of these measurements on the Withings/Nokia website.

 Just like any scale you’ll step on, your data can vary from morning to night.
 My weight went plus 2 pounds and minus 2 pounds a few times, and it will show you right on the scale how much weight you’ve lost or gained.
 I found my Bone mass stayed consistent, but my Muscle Mass went up and down while my BMI stayed in a high range.
 That seemed unusual considering I’ve been on a diet for over a year and I know I’m out of the overweight range, but it could have been that I had moved it prior to standing on the scale.

 All of this data is instantly sent to the app, so you can compare day to day stats.
 My advice, for the most accurate numbers, is to weigh yourself every day for a week without moving the scale.
 I think to make the most of a scale like this, you really need a few weeks of consistent weighing in to see your numbers remain constant.

-Whether you don’t like to weigh yourself or you really want to jump on that scale every day, the Nokia Body Cardio will be a great tool to use on your fitness journey.
-You can find your own Nokia Body Cardio scale, available in white or black, right now on Best Buy.
+Whether you don’t like to weigh yourself or you really want to jump on that scale every day, the Withings Body Cardio will be a great tool to use on your fitness journey.
+You can find your own Withings Body Cardio scale, available in white or black, right now on Best Buy.